Get insider access

 -24.29 dB

-The integrated mic's recording quality is mediocre.
+The integrated mic's recording quality is disappointing.
 The mic quality is better than what's reflected in the score.
 However, its real-life performance is similar to the recorded speech audio file.
 Your voice has little bass and sounds bright.
 Sibilants like S and T sounds are piercing.
 However, you'll still be understandable.

 4.9